-Clouds can be highly effective at shaping the mood of your photos.
+Many people think clouds are only important for landscape photos But this is not true.
+Clouds can be very effective at shaping the mood of your photo.

-Whatever type of photography you’re into, here are some techniques to make the best out of these fluffy subjects.
+Whatever type of photography you’re into, here are eight techniques to shoot amazing cloud photography.

-There are many types of clouds out there, and each has its own way of influencing how your photo appears.
+There are many types of clouds out there.
+Each has its own way of influencing how your photo appears.

-If you want your image to look vibrant, then shoot Cumulus clouds.
+If you want your photo to look vibrant, shoot Cumulus clouds.
 They appear when the weather is good.

 For a more serious vibe, consider the flat and grey Stratus clouds on overcast days.

 If you’re after a more dramatic effect, then try the big and scary Cumulonimbus and Altostratus.
-They manifest when a big storm is on the way.
+They appear when a big storm is on the way.

-Forecasts provide you a lot of information if you’re interested in taking cloud photos.
-They’re particularly useful if you want to capture a location in a specific type of weather.
+Forecasts provide you with a lot of information if you’re interested in taking cloud photos.
+They’re very useful if you want to capture a location in a specific type of weather.

 So if you were waiting for storm clouds to approach an area you have in mind, then you’ll know when to prepare.